-Except as otherwise indicated, the adoption of the new and amended standards and interpretation did not have a material effect on the interim consolidated financial statements.
+Except as otherwise indicated, the adoption of the amended standards and interpretation did not have a material effect on the interim consolidated financial statements.

-New and Amended Standards Not Yet Adopted
+Standards Issued But Not Yet Adopted

-A number of new and amended standards are effective for annual periods beginning after January 1, 2020 and have not been applied in preparing the interim consolidated financial statements.
+A number of new and amended standards are effective for annual periods beginning after January 1, 2021 and have not been applied in preparing the interim consolidated financial statements.
 Unless otherwise indicated, none of these is expected to have a significant effect on the interim consolidated financial statements.

-The Group will adopt the following new and amended standard on the respective effective dates:
+The Group will adopt the following new and amended standards on the respective effective dates: